-March 2018, Marta Gnyp for the book You, Me and Art
+Marta Gnyp in her book You, Me and Art, March 2018

 Marta Gnyp: You were born in Dublin, raised in London and now you are living in New York.
 How do you cope with all these different national identities?